Rudy Giuliani Casts Doubts About Bob Woodward's New Book

-As things heat up in the Trump White House as a result of the impending release of the new book, Fear: Trump In The White House by Bob Woodward, Donald Trump’s personal lawyer, Rudy Giuliani has challenged the Watergate writer to prove his assertions with tapes.
+As things heat up in the Trump White House as a result of the impending release of the new book Fear: Trump In The White House by Bob Woodward, Donald Trump’s personal lawyer, Rudy Giuliani, has challenged the Watergate writer to prove his assertions with tapes.

 The Daily Beast says that Giuliani is calling Woodward out on Twitter in advance of his book release to prove that someone gave him the quotes, particularly the one about the president’s lawyer needing his diaper changed.

-“20 to 30 witnesses saw it and can say he or his source are liars.
+“[Twenty] to 30 witnesses saw it and can say he or his source are liars.
 Most important for libel purposes, he never called me.
 Didn’t want to know truth.”

-TDB asked Giuliani about his tweet, and they are reporting that the former New York Mayor got defensive.
+TDB asked Giuliani about his tweet, and they are reporting that the former New York mayor got defensive.

 “I know [Woodward is] a D.C. god but he has a history of sloppy [journalism to] make money… I’m tired of it.
 Let’s see what he has, or is he just a phony Washington icon?”